Version Date: February 8, 2021

 “Applicable Data Protection Laws” means all worldwide data protection and privacy laws and regulations applicable to the processing of any personal information or data contained in the Customer Data.

-“Beta Service” means a Service, or a feature of a Service, that is designated or presented to you as alpha, beta, experimental, pilot, limited release, developer preview, non-production, evaluation, provided prior to general commercial release, or similar.
+“Beta Service” means a Service, or a feature of a Service, that is designated or presented to Customer as alpha, beta, experimental, pilot, limited release, developer preview, non-production, evaluation, provided prior to general commercial release, or similar.

 “CCPA” means the California Consumer Privacy Act of 2018.

-“Customer”, “you”, and “your” each refer to the individual or entity entering into this Agreement and receiving the Services.
+“Customer” means the individual or entity entering into this Agreement and receiving the Services.

-“Personal Data” has the meaning given to such term (or a substantively equivalent term such as personal information or personally identifiable information) under the Applicable Data Protection Laws.
+“Personal Data” has the meaning given to such term (or a substantively equivalent term such as personal information or personally identifiable information) under Applicable Data Protection Laws.